 *Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
 Any person suffering from conditions requiring medical attention, or who have symptoms that concern them, should consult a doctor.
 Testimonials on this site are examples of what we have done for other clients and of what some of our clients have said about us.
 However, we cannot guarantee the results in any case.
 Your results may vary and every situation is different.
 Please see our disclaimer section for further information.

 Click here to contact us or call on 0203 907 6848 for a no obligation chat with an expert nutritionist about nutrition that helps get rid of Candida?
-We have client appointments available at our London clinic in Harley Street or at our clinic in Colchester, Essex.
+We have client appointments available at our London clinic in Harley Street or virtually.